azdavis/millet/docs/ARCHITECTURE.md

 These crates are the main "passes" on SML code.
 Together they form essentially a SML compiler frontend.

-Notably, passes that can produce errors have the approximate shape
+Notably, most passes that can produce errors have the approximate shape

 ```rs
 Input -> (Output, Vec<Error>)